-RNSG 1300 3-2-2 Health Assessment
+RNSG 1300......
+3-2-2 Health Assessment

-Development of skills and techniques required for a comprehensive health assessment of clients across the lifespan: pediatric, adults, and geriatric. assessment of clients' health promotion maintenance, illness and injury prevention and restoration and application of the nursing process within a legal/ethical framework.
+This course focuses on the development of skills and techniques required for a comprehensive health assessment of clients across the lifespan: pediatric, adults, and geriatric.
+Course topics include the assessment of clients' health promotion and maintenance, illness and injury prevention and restoration and application of the nursing process within a legal/ethical framework.
 This course lends itself to either a blocked or integrated approach.
 Prerequisites: Completion of practical/vocational nursing program or administrative approval, BIOL 2401 and BIOL 2402.
 TEC.

-RNSG 1311 3-2-2 Nursing Pathophysiology
+RNSG 1311......
+3-2-2 Nursing Pathophysiology

-This course provides basic principles pathophysiology, emphasizing nursing applications.
+course provides basic principles pathophysiology, emphasizing nursing applications.
 Topics include principles of homeostasis related to body systems.
-The student will discuss homeostasis as a mechanism for achieving and maintaining normal interaction of structure and functions, relate the physiological system and its role in pathogenesis and explain the importance of pathophysiology in nursing Prerequisites: Completion practical/vocational nursing program or administrative approval, BIOL 2401 and BIOL 2402.
+The student will discuss homeostasis as a mechanism for achieving and maintaining normal interaction of structure and functions, relate the physiological system and its role in pathogenesis, and explain the importance of pathophysiology in nursing Prerequisites: Completion practical/vocational nursing program or administrative approval, BIOL 2401 and BIOL 2402.
 TEC.